 Exercising helps you sweat and consequently release toxins through your skin.
 Sweating it out in the sauna can also help your body eliminate waste through increased body temperature and perspiration.

-5. Herbal Teas
+5. Herbal tea

-Drinking herbal teas can offer different cleansing benefits as these infusions are a rich source of vitamins, minerals and antioxidants that are high on health benefits.
+Drinking herbal tea can offer different cleansing benefits as these infusions are a rich source of vitamins, minerals and antioxidants that are high on health benefits.
 Look for ingredients such as ginseng, ginger, peppermint, spearmint, lemongrass and cinnamon.

-6. Purify the Air
+6. Purify the air

 Breathing clean air is another way to reduce your exposure to toxins.
 Clean up the air in your home and keep up a high-quality, toxin-free air by reducing smoke, fumes, mold, and microorganisms.